Play to the Crowd (formerly Live Theatre Winchester Trust) incorporates Theatre Royal Winchester, Hat Fair and Playmakers.

 Who we are

-Play to the Crowd is a charity and receives funding from Winchester City Council, Hampshire County Council, Arts Council England as well as various trusts, foundations, individual donors and supporters.
+Play to the Crowd is a charity and receives funding from Winchester City Council, Arts Council England as well as various trusts, foundations, individual donors and supporters.
 It was formerly known as the Live Theatre Winchester Trust.
 Play to the Crowd operates Theatre Royal Winchester, Hat Fair and Playmakers.
 Our registered charity number in England and Wales is 1077139 and we are also registered as a company in England and Wales under registration number 03696681 ("we", "our" and "us").

 We collect various types of information and in a number of ways: